Carrier screening is available in Australia

 Carrier Screening - Genetic Conditions

-How common is it to be a genetic carrier?
+How common is it to be a carrier?

-Most people who are genetic carriers do not have anybody in their family with the genetic condition.
-For these reasons, it is recommended that healthcare providers offer genetic carrier screening to anybody planning a pregnancy or in early pregnancy.
+Everyone is a carrier for genetic conditions.
+Most people are completely unaware of the conditions they carry and do not have anybody in their family with the genetic condition.
+For these reasons, it is recommended that healthcare providers offer carrier screening to anybody planning a pregnancy or in early pregnancy.

-Autosomal recessive – Babies inherit one copy of each gene from each biological parent.
-If the parents are both carriers for a change in the same gene, there will be a 1 in 4 or 25% chance of having a child with the condition for each pregnancy.
-Most of the conditions screened through genetic carrier screening are autosomal recessive conditions.
+Autosomal recessive – Babies inherit half of their genes from each biological parent.
+If the parents are both carriers for a change in the same gene, for each pregnancy they concieve together there will be a 1 in 4 or 25% chance of having a child with the condition.
+Most of the conditions screened through carrier screening are autosomal recessive conditions.
 Common autosomal recessive conditions are: cystic fibrosis and spinal muscular atrophy.

 X-linked – Some genetic conditions are caused by faults in genes on the X chromosome.
-A female who is a carrier for an X-linked condition will have up to a 25% chance of having a male child with the condition.
-For X linked conditions, it is usually the male who is affected but there are some conditions where a female who is a carrier for the condition may also have some symptoms.
+A female who is a carrier for an X-linked condition has a 1 in 2 or 50% chance of passing the fault on in each pregnancy.
+For X linked conditions, males who inherit the fault are usually affected by the condition, but there are some conditions where a female who is a carrier for the condition may also have symptoms.
 Fragile X syndrome is an example of a common X-linked condition.
-For X-linked conditions, only the female partner needs to be offered screening.
+For X-linked conditions, only the female prospective parent needs to be offered carrier screening.

 THINKING ABOUT CARRIER SCREENING?